 The approach we chose in 2003 proved to be very successful in bringing an immensely dispersed organization together under one shared identity system.
 But over time, the city organization wanted to represent itself more and more as one single organization.

 By the end of 2013 – in the wake of a large reorganization – the city was ready to take the next step towards a more monolithic identity.
 Edenspiekermann and Thonik worked together again to simplify the identity system while at the same time keeping it as colorful and lively as it was before.
 We added two new visual icons to the identity toolkit: Adam and Eve, modular iconic figures that can be used in static and dynamic applications to support storytelling and complex information transfer.

 Building a sustainable identity toolkit

-The update of the Amsterdam Style created quite a stir in the Dutch press.
-We published this blog post as a reaction to the press coverage, mainly to show and explain what we really did for the amount of money that this identity update has cost the city.
-The future will tell how much money this simplification will help save the city but one thing is certain: the city identity toolkit can last another 8 to 10 years with this recent update.
+The update of the Amsterdam Style in 2013 created quite a stir in the Dutch press.
+We published this blog post as a reaction to the press coverage, mainly to show and explain what we really did for the money that the city invested in this update.
+One thing is certain: the city identity toolkit can last another 8 to 10 years with this update.